-types of architectural shingles
+Types of architectural shingles

 Roofing

-The answer to 'types of architectural shingles' is that architectural shingles, also known as laminate or dimensional shingles, are a popular roofing material that offer a more textured, three-dimensional appearance compared to traditional asphalt shingles.
-These shingles are made from a fiberglass or organic base mat, with multiple layers of asphalt and mineral granules to create a thicker, more durable roofing system.
-Architectural shingles come in a variety of styles, colors, and designs to complement the aesthetic of your home.
+The answer to 'types of architectural shingles' is that architectural shingles, also known as dimensional or laminate shingles, are a popular roofing material that offers a more dimensional, textured appearance compared to traditional 3-tab shingles.
+Architectural shingles are made of multiple layers of asphalt-based materials that are laminated together, creating a thicker, more durable shingle with a more pronounced shadow line and visual depth.

 Frequently Asked Questions